enthought/traits-futures/docs/source/guide/intro.rst

 returns.

 Once all futures reach |CANCELLED| state, an executor in |STOPPING| state moves into |STOPPED| state.
-If the executor owns its thread pool, that thread pool is shut down immediately before moving into |STOPPED| state.
+If the executor owns its worker pool, that worker pool is shut down immediately before moving into |STOPPED| state.

 It's advisable to stop the executor explicitly and wait for it to reach
 |STOPPING| state before exiting an application using it.

-Using a shared thread pool
+Using a shared worker pool
 --------------------------

-By default, the |TraitsExecutor| creates its own thread pool, and shuts that thread pool down when its |stop| method is called.
-In a large multithreaded application, you might want to use a shared thread pool for multiple different application components.
+By default, the |TraitsExecutor| creates its own worker pool, and shuts that worker pool down when its |stop| method is called.
+In a large multithreaded application, you might want to use a shared worker pool for multiple different application components.
 In that case, you can instantiate the |TraitsExecutor|
-with an existing thread pool, which should be an instance of ``concurrent.futures.ThreadPoolExecutor``::
+with an existing worker pool, which should be an instance of ``concurrent.futures.ThreadPoolExecutor``::

     worker_pool = concurrent.futures.ThreadPoolExecutor(max_workers=24)
     executor = TraitsExecutor(worker_pool=worker_pool)

-It's then your responsibility to shut down the thread pool once it's no longer needed.
+It's then your responsibility to shut down the worker pool once it's no longer needed.

 ..